 The sign panel updates would replace existing signs throughout the project area with new signs.
 Existing wooden signposts would be replaced with steel posts, and some signs would be increased from one to two signpost.
 Some sign panels would be replaced with a different size panel due to updated designs, a few sign panels/posts would be moved to accommodate new road striping, and some sign panels/posts would be left as is.
-Signs are included in the quantity sheets of the plan set and are referenced by post mile (Appendix A: SQ-1 to SQ-15).
+Signs are included in the quantity sheets of the plan set and are referenced by post mile (Appendix A: SQ-1 to SQ-14).
 Some signs may be moved to accommodate new road striping or adjusted to avoid conflicts with extended guardrails.
-No new signs will be placed in entirely new locations.
-All signs are replacements in kind, though minor design changes may result in different sizes, upgrades to two posts from one, or movement of a few feet.
+There will be five signs placed in new locations based on a request from a Traffic Safety Collision Analysis memo.
+These signs are directional chevron arrows placed behind the guardrail to inform drivers of the approaching turn.
+These are yellow signs with black directional arrows.
+All other signs are replacements in kind, though minor design changes may result in different sizes, upgrades to two posts from one, or movement of a few feet.
 New signs will be substantially similar to existing signage in size and content, though likely to be brighter and more reflective than the signs they are replacing.